Semiotics: Types and sign relations

-Icons are signs that operate through similarity: sign vehicles resemble or imitate the referents to which they are linked.
-They include direct physical similarity, such as a life-like portrait depicting a person, but also encompass more abstract resemblance, such as metaphors and diagrams.
-Icons are also used in animal communication.
-For instance, ants of the species Pogonomyrmex badius use a smell-based warning signal that resembles the type of danger with a correspondence between intensity and duration of signal and danger.
+Icons are signs that operate through similarity: the sign vehicle resembles or imitates its referent.
+This includes direct physical resemblance, as in a lifelike portrait, but also more abstract resemblance, as in metaphors and diagrams.
+Icons are also used in animal communication: ants of the species Pogonomyrmex badius, for example, use a smell-based warning signal whose intensity and duration resemble the intensity and duration of the danger.

 Indices are signs that operate through a direct physical link.
 Typically, the referent is the cause of the sign vehicle.
 For example, smoke indicates the presence of fire because it is a physical effect produced by the fire itself.
-Similarly, disease symptoms are signs of the disease causing them and a thermometer's gauge reading indicates the temperature responsible.
-Other material links besides a direct cause-effect relation are also possible such as a directional signpost physically pointing the path to a nearby campsite.
+Similarly, disease symptoms are signs of the disease causing them, and a thermometer's gauge reading indicates the temperature responsible.
+Other material links besides a direct cause-effect relation are also possible, such as a directional signpost physically pointing the path to a nearby campsite.

 Symbols are signs that operate through convention-based associations.
 For them, the relation between sign vehicle and referent is arbitrary.
-It arises from social agreements, which an individual needs to learn in order to decode the meaning.
+(Note: This is the case for most linguistic signs.
+Onomatopoeic expressions are exceptions that rely on similarity through phonetic imitation, including expressions for animal sounds such as moo (cow) and woof-woof (dog).)
+It arises from social agreements, which an individual needs to learn to decode the meaning.
 Examples are the numeral "2", the colors on traffic lights, and national flags.

-The categories of icon, index, and symbol are not exclusive, and the same sign may belong to more than one.
-For example, some road warning signs combine iconic elements, like an image of falling rocks to indicate rockslide, with symbolic elements, such as a red triangle to signal danger.
+The categories of icon, index, and symbol are not mutually exclusive, and the same sign may belong to more than one.
+For example, some road warning signs combine iconic elements, like an image of falling rocks to indicate a rockslide, with symbolic elements, such as a red triangle to signal danger.
 Various other categories are discussed in the academic literature.
-Thomas Sebeok expands the icon-index-symbol classification by adding three more categories: signals are signs that typically trigger behavioral responses in the receiver; symptoms are automatic, non-arbitrary signs; names are extensional signs that identify one specific individual.
-Other categorizations of signs are based on the channel of transmission, the intentions of the communicators, vagueness, ambiguity, reliability, complexity, and type of referent.
+Thomas Sebeok expands the icon-index-symbol classification by adding three more categories: signals are signs that typically trigger behavioral responses in the receiver; symptoms are automatic, non-arbitrary signs; and names are extensional signs that identify one specific individual.
+Other categorizations of signs are based on the channel of transmission, vagueness, ambiguity, reliability, complexity, type of referent, and whether they are intentionally produced.